ChrstphrHll/npc_gen/students/Goetia Mistale.md

 # Goetia Mistale
 ---
 ### Description
-- Human Druid from Aldercrown Empire
+- Human Druid from Qualnis
 - 1st year Diplomacy student in Fiesn
-- short straight auburn hair that's plain, Hazel eyes, and Light skin
+- shoulder length frizzy brunette hair that's braided, Hazel eyes, and Light skin
 - Is Tough and Mechanical, and has Invention as their ideal

 ### Organizations